 We Offer a Free Legal Evaluation

-If injured in an accident caused by a car following too closely, call the Law Offices of Ogle, Elrod & Baril PLLC at 865-546-1111 to schedule a free case evaluation.
+If injured in an accident caused by a car following too closely, call OEB Law, PLLC at 865-546-1111 to schedule a free case evaluation.
 Our lawyers can help you prove a car was following too closely in a car accident.
 We work on contingency which means you do not pay for our services unless you receive compensation in your case.